What is dog food made of?

 Dog food: fats or lipids

 When making dog food, fats and lipids are also added.
-These are designed to provide energy to the pet , but also because they support the animal's cellular structure and help strengthen and regenerate the skin and coat.
+These are designed to provide energy to the pet, but also because it supports the animal's cellular structure and helps strengthen and regenerate the skin and coat.
 An example of these lipids are omega-3 acids.
 In fact, we can find fats and lipids of plant origin, such as soybean, sunflower, or corn oils; or animal fats, which are extracted from the skin of cows, pigs, or chickens.

 Dog food: minerals and vitamins

-Minerals and vitamins are essential for our little one's body, which is why dog food includes them.
-Vitamins' main function is to activate the body's energy .
-They help strengthen the metabolism and also influence different biological processes such as reproduction, growth, and brain function.
-Minerals, on the other hand, serve to strengthen the immune system , oxygenate the body, and strengthen the cardiovascular system.
+Minerals and vitamins are essential for our little one's body, which is why food contains them.
+Vitamins are the main function of activate the body's energy.
+These help to strengthen metabolism, and also influence different biological processes such as reproduction, growth or brain functions.
+Minerals, on the other hand, serve to strengthen the immune system, to oxygenate the body and strengthen the cardiovascular system.
 Keep in mind that the amounts of minerals should be smaller compared to vitamins, since high doses are not recommended for the digestive system.
 The amounts of ingredients in dog food, therefore, should be proportional to our little one's needs.

 Dog food: additive components